fabiocicerchia/go-proxy-cache/README.md

 - **Full Page Caching**, via Redis.
 - **Cache Invalidation**, by calling HTTP Method `PURGE` on the resource URI.
+- **Cache Bypass**, by using the HTTP Header `X-Go-Proxy-Cache-Force-Fresh` the request will always be fresh.
 - **Support Chunking**, by replicating exactly the same original amount.
 - **Selective HTTP Status Codes/Methods**, allows caching for different response codes or HTTP methods.
 - **ETag Support**, generating non-weak tags, handling `304 Not Modified`, managing HTTP headers `If-Modified-Since`, `If-Unmodified-Since`, `If-None-Match`, `If-Match`.
   ETag wrapper doesn't work well with WebSocket and HTTP/2.
 - **Cache Stampede Prevention**, delaying invalidation request to the backend using an extra small random TTL (between 5s and 10s).
 - **Serving Stale Content**, used mainly for avoiding cache stampede, for maximum 10s.
+- **Upstream DNS Resolution Cache**, the upstream hostname will be cached to speed up the response and avoid the DNS resolution at each request.

 ### Load Balancing

 - **HTTP & HTTPS Forward Traffic**
-- **Load Balancing**, uses a list of IPs/Hostnames as load balanced backend servers (supported only Round-Robin).
+- **Load Balancing**, uses a list of IPs/Hostnames as load balanced backend servers.
+- **Multiple Algorithms Available**, choose among IP Hash, Least Connections, Random or Round-Robin.
+- **Support for HTTP Basic Auth**, it's possible to provide the HTTP Basic Auth for each endpoint (by specify user:pass in the URL).

 ### Security